top of page

 Detailed Read

-A detailed read includes everything a general read does, plus in-depth suggestions that go beyond general fixes.
-The detailed read includes 2 read-throughs to ensure changes have been implemented successfully and to address remaining concerns.
+A detailed read includes everything a general read does, with a follow-up read-through to ensure changes have been implemented successfully and to address remaining concerns.
+This option includes targeted advice on ways to incorporate changes at the author's discretion.

 This includes suggestions for:

-• Sections and/or chapters to slash or shoo elsewhere for better pacing and clarity.
+• Sections and/or chapters to trim or move elsewhere for better pacing and clarity.

-• Hex your characters when their dialogue or actions are not in line with the author's vision or their characterization.
+• Adjustments when dialogue, character actions, or thematic messaging are not in line with the author's vision or established characterization.

 • How to weave fae magick through plot and subplots so they flow well and have a satisfying resolution (if applicable).